Confusion often arises over the term “legal brief.” There are at least two different senses in which the term is used.

 The title of the case shows who is opposing whom.
 The name of the person who initiated legal action in that particular court will always appear first.
 Since the losers often appeal to a higher court, this can get confusing.
 The first section of this guide shows you how to identify the players without a scorecard.

 The citation tells how to locate the reporter of the case in the appropriate case reporter.
-If you know only the title of the case, the citation to it can be found using the case digest covering that court, or one of the computer-assisted legal research tools (Westlaw or LEXIS-NEXIS).
+If you know only the title of the case, the citation to it can be found using the case digest covering that court, through Google Scholar, or one of the electronic legal databases subscribed to by the library (Westlaw or LEXIS-NEXIS).

 A good student brief will include a summary of the pertinent facts and legal points raised in the case.
 It will show the nature of the litigation, who sued whom, based on what occurrences, and what happened in the lower court/s.